abelsonlive/quantize/README.md

 Full usage:

 ```
+optional arguments:
   -h, --help            show this help message and exit
   -p PORT, --port PORT  The midi port on which to listen for clock messages.
   -b BEAT, --beat BEAT  The beat count to sync stdin to, e.g. "1/8", "1/4",
                         "1", etc
+  -l LATENCY, --latency LATENCY
+                        Number of clock ticks to offset quantization by.
--l, --list            List available input midi ports and exit.
+  -i, --list-inputs     List available input midi ports and exit.
 ```

 ## TODO